 Uber is a popular choice for travelers arriving in Prague.
-You can order an Uber ride while waiting for your luggage, once you reach the arrivals lobby, or at the designated Uber Airport pick-up points located in front of Terminals 1 and 2.
+You can order an Uber ride while waiting for your luggage or once you reach the arrivals lobby at the kiosk, and then meet your driver at the designated Uber Airport pick-up points in front of Terminals 1 and 2.
 However, rides must always be pre-booked via the mobile app, a self-service kiosk, or at the service counter with an assistant (available from 7:00 a.m. to midnight).
-Please note that cash payments are not accepted.
+If you don’t have an Uber account, you must still provide your email address, although registration is not required when ordering a car at the airport.

 After booking, you will receive a six-digit PIN code to share with your driver once you board the vehicle.
 This service is exclusively available for pre-ordered rides, and the generated PIN is required for the journey.